axch/dysvunctional-language/ls/fol/README.md

 - `(fol->mit-scheme <program> [<basename>])`

-  Dumps the given FOL program into `<basename>.fol-scm` and compiles that with MIT Scheme.
+  Dumps the given FOL program into `<basename>.scm` and compiles that with MIT Scheme.
 The result can be executed by loading it into an environment that already contains the FOL runtime.
 The basename defaults to `frobnozzle`, local to the current directory.

 - `(fol->floating-mit-scheme <program> [<basename>])`